pkic/pkimm/model/_index.md

 # PKI maturity model

-The objective of this document is to provide a definition of the PKI maturity model and what is the maturity assessment process and procedures in order to rate the current maturity level according the model and track progress.
+The objective of this document is to provide a definition of the PKI maturity model and describe the maturity assessment process and procedures in order to rate the current maturity level according to the model and to track progress.

 ## Maturity model

 The maturity model is based on the Capability Maturity Model Integration ([CMMI](https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration)) developed by Carnegie Mellon University.
 It should provide the following::
 - Quickly understand the current level of capabilities and performance of the PKI
 - Support comparison of PKI maturity with similar organizations based on size or industry (anonymized)
-- Action plans on how to improve the capabilities of the current PKI
+- Guidance on how to improve the capabilities of the current PKI
 - Improve overall PKI performance

 ### Maturity levels